plone/volto/docs/source/development/add-ons/troubleshoot-transpilation.md

 ...
 ```

-Babel automatically transpiles the code in your add-on, but `node_modules` are
+Babel automatically transpiles the code in your add-on, but {file}`node_modules` are excluded from this process.
-excluded from this process, so we need to include the add-on path in the list of
-modules to be transpiled.
-This can be accomplished by customizing the webpack
+You need to include the add-on path in the list of modules to be transpiled.
-configuration in the `razzle.config.js` file in your add-on.
-For example,
+To do so, customize the webpack configuration in the {file}`razzle.config.js` file in your add-on.
-suppose that we want to use react-leaflet, which has a known transpilation
+For example, suppose that you want to use react-leaflet, which has a known transpilation issue.
-issue:

 ```js
 const path = require('path');